How to Create a Checklist That Works?

-Not every checklist is useful.
-This article describes steps of creating one.
+Not every checklist is useful, even if you use a free checklist template.
+This article describes the steps of creating a good checklist.

 When you want predictable results, and you need to do a lot for achieving them, your memory begins to fail.
 For example, packing for a week-length trip.
 This is a simple action, but it consists of several stages.
 For many, it is infrequent, so even the appropriate memories might be missing.
 In general, you need to take documents and money, put some clothes.
 Everything seems to be done, but upon arrival home it turns out that there was perishable food in the refrigerator all this time, and getting rid of it is a very unpleasant task.